-If you take photos of people, you’re taking photos with eye lines; it’s important to understand the effect that these have on how we view photos.
+If you take photos of people, you’re taking photos with eye lines.
+It’s important to understand the effect that these have on how we view photos.

-When we say eye-lines, we’re talking about the implied lines produced when we follow a persons line of sight.
+When we say eye-lines, we’re talking about the implied lines produced when we follow a person’s line of sight.

-A face is about the strongest visual weight that you can include in a photo; our eyes are naturally drawn there first and then the eye-lines direct our attention.
+A face is about the strongest visual weight that you can include in a photo.
+Our eyes are naturally drawn there first and then the eye-lines direct our attention.

 The affects vary depending on where the eyes are looking, with one of the strongest being when the eyes are looking directly into the camera.

-Have a look at the photo below where the model is looking straight into the lens of the camera; her eyes look quite dramatic and carry a great deal of emotion.
+Have a look at the photo below where the model is looking straight into the lens of the camera.
+Her eyes look quite dramatic and carry a great deal of emotion.

-What’s more important here is where exactly the subject is looking; we may want to explore that area too.
+What’s more important here is where exactly the subject is looking.
+We may want to explore that area too.
 It’s up to you to decide whether you want the model, or where they’re looking to be the subject.

-The photo below doesn’t use the eye-line to make up a photographic element, nor does it point you towards anything particularly interesting, resulting in a feeling of unresolved tension and ambiguity.
+The photo below doesn’t use the eye-line to make up a photographic element.
+Nor does it point you towards anything particularly interesting, resulting in a feeling of unresolved tension and ambiguity.
 This is another great technique at your disposal.

 This has created a triangle and focused your direction onto the model’s body because of the order in which you followed the lines.

 The great thing about using an eye-line as one of the lines is that you can choose where you want to triangle to start.
-In the same vain, you’re choosing where you want it to end, too.
+In the same vein, you’re choosing where you want it to end, too.

 When there are conflicting eye-lines in a photo, you can use selective focus to choose the true subject.

-This works in two ways: you’re making it clear who you want to attention to be on, and you’re encouraging the viewer to explore the areas which they think are less important.
+This works in two ways.
+You’re making it clear who you want to attention to be on, and you’re encouraging the viewer to explore the areas which they think are less important.

-I wanted to use the eye-line and look of disapproval of the girl on the left to focus the viewers attention onto the girl on the right.
+I wanted to use the eye-line and look of disapproval of the girl on the left to focus the viewer’s attention onto the girl on the right.